Last updated: 2nd December 2014The Bar Scene

 Cayman’s bar scene changes rapidly.
 We mention the most popular ones here:

-Abacus (Camana Bay) a smart inside bar and restaurant; outside there are sofas under the stars.
-Live music on Fridays.
+Abacus (Camana Bay) a smart inside bar and restaurant; outside there are sofas and tables under the stars.

 Barolo (SMB) is a popular venue for birthday and cocktail parties.
-It has comfortable deep sofas, a lovely patio, great wine list and good music with DJ on Friday and Saturday nights.
+It has a lovely patio, great wine list and good music with DJ.
+Friday nights are extremely popular with the expat crowd.

-The Brasserie (GT) Smart professional bar scene located in Cricket Square.
-Hosts special evenings throughout the week: Monday Secret Pleasure, Gastro Pub Tuesdays, Build Your Own Burger on Wednesdays, Taco Thursdays with handmade coconut tortillas and Pizza and Pinot on Friday nights.
+The Brasserie (GT) Smart professional bar located in Cricket Square.
+Offers regular food specials throughout the week including: Secret Pleasure Mondays, Gastro Pub Tuesdays, Burgers ‘n’ Beer Wednesdays, Taco Thursdays and Pizza and Pinot on Friday nights.

 Calico Jacks (SMB) a casual beach bar with open mic night on Tuesdays and a DJ on Saturdays.